 - For standard appeals, we must give you our answer within 7 calendar days after we receive your appeal.
-We will give you our decision sooner if you have not received the drug yet and your health condition requires us to do so. - on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
-Section 6.6 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must provide the coverage as quickly as your health requires, but no later than 7 calendar days after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.
+We will give you our decision sooner if you have not received the drug yet and your health condition requires us to do so. - If we do not give you a decision within 7 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
+Section 7.6 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must provide the coverage as quickly as your health requires, but no later than 7 calendar days after we receive your appeal.
+If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.